What To Watch For In Week 16's Patriots-Bills Rematch

 Get Running Again

-Damien Harris is back, which is good news, but Rhamondre Stevenson may be sidelined for this one due to an illness.
-But the Patriots are going to want to beat the Bills on the ground again, because that is where Buffalo struggles.
+Damien Harris is back, which is good news, but Rhamondre Stevenson is now sidelined for this one due to an illness.
+The Patriots are going to want to beat the Bills on the ground again, because that is where Buffalo struggles.

 It would be silly for the Patriots to do anything else, because Harris is damn good at picking up large chunks of yards, and he showed a few weeks ago that he is damn good at doing that against this Bills defense.
 Along with Stevenson, the duo had nearly 200 yards and averaged 5.6 yards on their 34 carries three weeks ago in Buffalo.

 The Patriots were much less successful on the ground last weekend in Indy, with Harris sidelined and Stevenson held to just 36 yards on his 10 carries.
 The Pats will look to establish the run early and often on Sunday, with the offensive line looking to shake off an uninspiring performance in Indy.
-If Stevenson can’t go, Brandon Bolden will be a big part of the game plan, and J.J.
+Without Stevenson, Brandon Bolden will be a big part of the game plan, and J.J.
 Taylor could even see a few carries out of the backfield.

 Letting the Patriots run wild all over them didn’t sit well with the Bills defense a few Monday nights ago, and that was on full display when safeties Micah Hyde and Jordan Poyer took offense to a reporter asking if they were embarrassed by the performance.
 They clearly were, and they’ll be out for some revenge on Sunday.

-Note: Update: Bourne was activated on Saturday and is set to play against Buffalo.
-Update: The Patriots won’t have to worry about Davis anymore, as he is joining the COVID list, along with lineman Cody Ford.